linappleii/linapple/README.md

 * `-l`: Logs output to a file called AppleWin.log (untested)
 * `--benchmark`: Specifies that benchmark should be loaded (untested)

+_Note: some command-line options have not been fully tested._

 Using LinApple
 --------------